microcosem/emlikethedash/docs/personal.md

 hide:
   - footer
 ---
-# Personal work

-The following samples are things I just did for fun and because I thought there was a need, or for my own projects.

-## **Technical**
+## Selections

+For the last few years, I have been shepherding, directing, editing, and contributing to all of [CoreWeave's product documentation at docs.coreweave.com](https://docs.coreweave.com).

+**Today, most of my authoring effort is spent collaborating with my team on everything there.**

+!!! abstract "Check it out"

+    I am especially proud of **[this ML/AI orientation guide](https://docs.coreweave.com/coreweave-machine-learning-and-ai/get-started-with-ml-and-ai)**, which covers GPU selection as well as some specificities around model training and fine tuning, and **[this concept doc on Tensorizer](https://docs.coreweave.com/coreweave-machine-learning-and-ai/inference/tensorizer)**, a model serializer and deserializer.

+Here are a few additional things I've written that I really like:

 <div class="grid cards" markdown>

 -   :simple-materialformkdocs: **About This Site: Em Like the Dash**

     ---

-    The README documentation for this very site - how it's built, and how to deploy it yourself both locally as well as on Vercel (my chosen hosting platform).
+    This is the **README** for this very site, discussing how it's built and how to deploy it yourself both locally as well as on my chosen hosting platform, Vercel.

     [:octicons-arrow-right-24: Read](https://github.com/microcosem/emlikethedash?tab=readme-ov-file#-welcome-to-my-digital-corner)